elastic/app-search-firestore-extension/POSTINSTALL.md

 While the `map` type is not supported in App Search, you _can_ index fields from within a `map` into App Search.
 It will convert them to a new top-level field.

-In the provided example, if you used dot notation to specify a sub field as indexed, it will index as follows into App Search.
+In the provided example, if you used underscores to specify a sub field as indexed, it will index as follows into App Search.

-Indexed field: `name,foo.bar.baz`
+Indexed field: `name,foo__bar__baz`

 Firestore: